 Frida Kahlo's very deliberate choice in clothing may have been her greatest self-portrait.
-Far from the latest European styles, she wore traditional Mexican skirts and dresses, or tehuana, intended to colorfully conceal the disfigurement she suffered, stemming from a bout with polio in 1913, at the age of six, that left one of her legs significantly thinner and shorter than the other.
-At the age of 18, she also was also involved in a serious bus accident causing a broken spine, collarbone, ribs, pelvis, and a crushed right foot.
+Far from the latest European styles, she wore traditional Mexican skirts and dresses, or tehuana.
+These were intended to colorfully conceal the disfigurement she suffered, stemming from a bout with polio in 1913, at the age of six, that left one of her legs significantly thinner and shorter than the other.
+Eventually it was amputated, requiring a prosthetic brace.
+At the age of 18, she was also involved in a serious bus accident, causing a broken spine, collarbone, ribs, pelvis, and a crushed right foot.
 Further, a handrail that pierced her abdomen prevented her from having children.

 Despite the maladies, Kahlo kept a brave face, communicating her dogged perseverance through her diversion of choice, festive and heavily embroidered skirts and loose blouses.
 In 2012, her complete wardrobe, as well as belongings, went on display in Mexico City, after being locked away for nearly 50 years, unseen and untouched.
 It's said that whiffs of perfume and cigarette smoke could be detected.